BIOGRAPHY AND PHOTOS

 THE MANY MAIN EVENTS (Employment History)

-Presented with Dr. Rich’s extensive and diverse employment track record, as he describes his life and engaged schedule, "I think it's better to wear out than rust out!”
+Presently, RK, who was often referred to as “Dr. Rich,” given his academic credentials he lives in (Flagstaff, AZ) and is retired.
+Presented with his mi vida loca extensive and diverse employment track record, he states, "I think it's better to wear out than rust out!”